iryanin/iryanin.github.io/content/page/about/index.md

             icon: user
 ---

-A full-time student in Software Engineering, struggling in tons of code.
+A full-time student in Software Engineering @ NJU, struggling in tons of code.

 Always 18 years old.